iGEM-Thessaloniki-2019/Genetic-Algorithm-System-Sequencing/README.md

 In usual runs, the BN% measures are not calculated due to their excessive computational time.
 If the users want to calculate the BN% measures the have to put the --ted or -t flag in the lines 91 and 81, of the Process.sh.
 Specifically, the line should be
 ```$ python Genetic_Algorithm/EvaluationInputs.py --sys System/systemsys -bn Best_Species/current -t -sig signal1 signal2 signalN```

+## Contact ##
+For questions or troubleshooting, the users can send emails to igemthessaloniki@gmail.com